Have you ever considered your brand positioning?

 • What type of file format will they deliver?

-• Who will own the rights of the final logo design?
+• Who will own the rights to the final logo design?

 III.
 Hire an Agency